Prince's death sets challenge to ageing Saudi royals

 "Doing a cabinet reshuffle in Saudi Arabia is like Sudoku," said an analyst who asked not to be named because of the sensitivity of the subject.
 "You think you have solved it and then, whoops, the nine is in the wrong place."

-Two possible candidates for the Defence Ministry are Prince Khaled bin Sultan, who has been his father's deputy there since 2001, and Prince Salman.
+Two possible candidates for the Defense Ministry are Prince Khaled bin Sultan, who has been his father's deputy there since 2001, and Prince Salman.

 The choice of a son or grandson of Ibn Saud will indicate how quickly the Saud family plans to transfer power to a younger generation of princes who have long jockeyed for position.